VOLUNTEERING IN SPAIN

-The entire Western world suffered the banking crisis.
-In addition to that, Valencia before 2007 its main economic source was construction, which was affected mainly by the lack of mortgages and creating numerous debts in thousands of families.
+Before 2007, Valencia’s main economic source was construction, which was mainly affected by the lack of mortgages and creating numerous debts in thousands of families, due to the banking crisis.

-Thanks to international volunteering in Spain, many women and children at risk of social exclusion can have hope, which is the first step in the search for a better future.
+Thanks to the volunteering in Spain, and more specifically in the volunteering in Valencia of which we speak, many women and children at risk of social exclusion can have hope, which is the first step in the search for a better future.

-WHEN CAN YOU COLLABORATE ON VOLUNTEER PROJECTS IN VALENCIA?
+WHEN CAN YOU COLLABORATE ON VOLUNTEER PROJECTS IN SPAIN?

 You can participate all year round in the volunteer programmes in Valencia Spain: